ayushsinghania/High-Resoultion-Full-Webpage-screenshot/README.md

-# High-Resoultion-Full-Webpage-screenshot
+# High Resoultion Full Webpage Screenshot

-Use Node.js and Google's Puppeteer API to take High Res screenshot of complete webpage (multiple URL's) and save it.
+Using Node.js and Google's Puppeteer API to take High-Resolution screenshot of the complete webpage (multiple URL's & Sizes, & Resolution) and save it in separate folders.
+This script can be used the test your webpage UI and layout against multiple screen sizes and resolutions and compare the results.

+Refer to the script for examples.

 ## About Puppeteer